-Course: 1 Course Number: CIT012 Offered In: 11 Credits: 1 Level: On Level Prerequisites: Concurrent enrollment in technologies used in the global marketplace.
+Description: Students will develop computer literacy skills to adapt to emerging technologies used in the global marketplace.
 Students will implement personal and interpersonal skills to prepare for a rapidly evolving workplace environment.
 Students will enhance reading, writing, computing, communication, and reasoning skills and apply them to the information technology environment.